-- 1. Be at school every day and on time unless I am sick. - 2.
-Come to school each day prepared with supplies completed homework and an attitude to learn. - 3.
-Be responsible for my own behavior. - 4.
-Respect and cooperate with other students and adults. - 5.
-Return completed schoolwork on time. - 6.
-Read at home.
+- 1. Be at school every day and on time unless I am sick.

+- 2. Come to school each day prepared with supplies and an attitude to learn.

+- 3. Be responsible for my own behavior.

+- 4. Respect and cooperate with other students and adults.

+- 5. Return completed schoolwork on time.

+- 6. Read at home.

+- 7. Be safe, thoughtful and determined.